SpellholdStudios/Kiara-Zaiya/README.md

 Kiara-Zaiya for Windows is distributed as an extractable compressed archive and includes a WeiDU installer.

-Extract the contents of the mod archive into the folder of the game you wish to modify (*the folder which contains the "CHITIN.KEY" file*), using <a href="https://www.7-zip.org/download.html">7zip</a>, <a href="https://www.rarlab.com/download.htm">WinRAR</a>, or another file compression utility that handles .zip files.
+Extract the contents of the mod archive into the folder of the game you wish to modify (*the folder which contains the "CHITIN.KEY" file*).
 On successful extraction, there should be a :file_folder: kiara-zaiya folder and a setup-kiara-zaiya.exe file in your game folder.
 To install, simply double-click **`setup-kiara-zaiya.exe`** and follow the instructions on screen.

-Run **`setup-kiara-zaiya.exe`** in your game folder to reinstall, un-install or otherwise change the component settings.
+Run **`setup-kiara-zaiya.exe`** in your game folder to reinstall, un-install or otherwise change components.

 ##